 Decreases discomfort and may reduce sympathetic stimulation.

-4. Instruct in relaxation techniques, guided imagery, distractions.
+4. Instruct in relaxation techniques, guided imagery, and distractions.

-Can reduce stressful stimuli, produce a calming effect, thereby reducing BP.
+Can reduce stressful stimuli, and produce a calming effect, thereby reducing BP.

 5. Monitor response to medications to control blood pressure.

 Response to drug therapy (usually consisting of several drugs, including diuretics, angiotensin-converting enzyme [ACE] inhibitors, vascular smooth muscle relaxants, and beta and calcium channel blockers) is dependent on both the individual and the synergistic effects of the drugs.
 Because of side effects, drug interactions, and patient’s motivation for taking antihypertensive medication, it is important to use the smallest number and lowest dosage of medications.

 - 6.1.
 Thiazide diuretics: chlorothiazide (Diuril); hydrochlorothiazide (Esidrix/HydroDIURIL); bendroflumethiazide (Naturetin); indapamide (Lozol); metolazone (Diulo); quinethazone (Hydromox).

 Diuretics are considered first-line medications for uncomplicated stage I or II hypertension and may be used alone or in association with other drugs (such as beta-blockers) to reduce BP in patients with relatively normal renal function.
 These diuretics potentiate the effects of other antihypertensive agents as well, by limiting fluid retention, and may reduce the incidence of strokes and heart failure.

 - 6.2.
 Loop diuretics: furosemide (Lasix); ethacrynic acid (Edecrin); bumetanide (Bumex), torsemide (Demadex).